simh/windows-build/README.md

 http://www.libsdl.org/release/SDL2-devel-2.0.0-mingw.tar.gz along with
 the SDL2.dll file which is required when running a simulator with video support if it is compiled with the MinGW gcc compiler.

+The ../simh/windows-build/PCRE directory contains the source to PCRE version 8.36 the Perl Compatible Regular Expression library.